 The objective of this study was to verify whether there is a little brown myotis (bat; Myotis lucifugus) population in the Project area.
-This report describes the results of the second year of bat surveys, conducted in summer 2017.
-Surveys occurred in Study Zone 3, and focused mainly on areas along roads and trails and within the start-up camp and main camp areas.
+This report describes the results of the third year of bat surveys, conducted in summer 2018.
+Surveys occurred in Study Zone 3 and focused mainly on areas along roads, trails, and at the start-up camp and main camp areas.